 Water Rates & Charges

-The Public Service Commission of Wisconsin has set new rates for water usage and fees.
-New rates take effect April 1, 2023.
+The Public Service Commission of Wisconsin set new rates for water usage and fees, effective April 1, 2023.

-Click here for a simple, easy-to read explanation of how 2023 rate increases for water charges will affect your household.
+Click here for an explanation of how 2023 PSC-mandated rate increases for water charges (use by volume and fees) will affect your household.